 Duplicate stakeholders is a common preoccupation when using stakeholder registers.
-In Borealis application, stakeholders can be created in many different ways, whether directly in the system, through Excel import, when creating a meeting entry, etc. It can happen that users create two entries for the same stakeholder or even misspell the stakeholder’s name, generating a duplicate entry.
+In Borealis application, stakeholders can be created in many different ways, whether directly in the system, through Excel import, when sending an email with the Outlook Add-in, etc. It can happen that users create two entries for the same stakeholder or even misspell the stakeholder’s name, generating a duplicate entry.

 The Stakeholder Merge feature identifies potential duplicates based on name similarities.
-It also recognizes other information to evaluate the recordings to identify duplicates including nicknames, email, organization, location, address and photo correspondence.
-The tool allows users to merge or reject potential duplicates with just a few clicks to ensure data integrity.
+It also recognizes other information to evaluate the recordings to identify duplicates including nicknames, email, organization, location, address, etc. The tool allows users to merge or reject potential duplicates with just a few clicks to ensure data integrity.

 Stakeholders should be merged when more than one record exist in the system that refer to the same stakeholder.
 This is a data integrity flaw that prevents from proper tracking of interactions with that stakeholder.

 First, identify duplicates using one of the following Borealis tools:

 - Locate the icon in the stakeholders list (summary view only)

 - Use the "Potential duplicates" quick filter in the stakeholders list (summary and detailed)

 - Notice the potential duplicates banner in the stakeholder record